Are there roof granules in your gutter? Is your roof’s color uneven? Have you noticed water stains in your attic?

 While the fall may be the ideal time of year to replace a roof, it can also cause other issues to consider.
 It is the busiest time of year for roofing contractors.
 That means they will be charging higher prices for their work.

 Roofing professionals usually work year-round.
 During the slower times of the year, they will reduce the amount they charge for their labor just to keep working.
 If a person wants the cheapest roof, picking slower times such as the winter or spring may be a better option.

-In the end the best time to replace a roof depends on the needs of the homeowner and location.
-You need to consider budget, weather and time of year.
+In the end, the best time to replace a roof depends on the needs of the homeowner and location.
+You need to consider the budget, weather and time of year.
 The best way to find the best option for your home or building in or near Dallas, TX, is by talking to roofing professionals like those at Texas Star.

 We’ll help you put a plan in place before replacing your roof, so you can make informed, educated decisions about your roof replacement.